Online Video Marketing & Media Interviews

 Small Business Advantage: Create Marketing Videos

-McCabe Marketing uses a 3-easy step process to create videos for our clients.
+McCabe Marketing uses an easy, three step process to create videos for our clients.
 We offer an affordable package to suit any budget.
 Whether hiring our company or developing a video yourself, part of this process should include:

 1. Hire a videographer – Ensure that your contract includes uploading it to YouTube and your website, preferably on the homepage.
 Why?
 Video engages the prospective customer to spend more time on your site to learn your products and services.